 Not including the items you bring with you, make a list of everything you will need to buy to set up a home, down to forks and spoons.
 The things we take for granted at home cost money, every single one of them.
 The list may be frighteningly long, but you should always have a realistic idea of your needs.
 This way, you will avoid getting carried away when you shop for your new life in Canada.

 7. Increase your savings

-The Canadian government requires immigrants to present proof that they have the minimum financial funds to support themselves and their dependants for six months after arrival.
+The Canadian government requires immigrants to present proof that they have the minimum financial funds to support themselves and their dependents for six months after arrival.
 However, it’s better if you have more than the minimum financial funds.
 The bigger your city of destination, the sooner your savings will shrink.